-Can I claim for a cycle injury if I ran a red light?
+Can I make a cycling Injury claim if I ran a red light?

-However this can have serious consequences for the cyclist and others, particularly pedestrians.
+Running a red light can have serious consequences for a cyclist and other road users, including pedestrians.

-In 2013 a cyclist was given a 12 month jail sentence for grievous bodily harm after he knocked down a 9 year old girl at a pedestrian crossing because he failed to stop at a red light.
-The cyclist was travelling at speed and seemingly oblivious to all around him.
+In 2013, a cyclist received a 12-month jail sentence for grievous bodily harm after he knocked down a 9-year-old girl at a pedestrian crossing because he failed to stop at a red light.
+The cyclist was travelling at speed and was seemingly oblivious to his surroundings.

-The Court learned that the taxi driver had been travelling at 41-50mph in a 30mph zone, and had he been observing the speed limit, would not have collided with the cyclist.
-That said, had the cyclist observed the red light, he would not have been in the taxi's path, so the collision would not have occurred.
+The Court learned that the taxi driver was speeding (41-50mph in a 30mph zone) and had the taxi driver been observing the speed limit, the collision would not have occurred.
+Had the cyclist observed the red light, however, he would not have been in the taxi's path.

 It was concluded that the accident had 3 causative factors: